-Never known to overlook function, here you can see that the apple has been designed with a removable bucket.
+Never known to overlook function, here you can see that the apple has been designed with a removable plastic liner.

 This makes for easy clean-up without jeopardizing the integrity of the wood.

-And this last piece is really a set, but I thought it apropos of not only Baribocraft’s time, but also their French-Canadian roots.
+These last photos show pieces that are really a set, and I thought them apropos of not only Baribocraft’s time, but also their French-Canadian roots.

 Kitchen canisters labeled in both French and English…